 Homeless providers will offer veterans and their family members outreach, case management, assistance in obtaining VA benefits and assistance in getting other public benefits.
 Community-based groups can offer temporary financial assistance on behalf of veterans for rent payments, utility payments, security deposits and moving costs.
 Last year the VA awarded about $60 million to help erase veteran homelessness.

 The Huffington Post reported that, according to the Center For American Progress, more than one million veterans are at risk of becoming homeless, while tens of thousands of former service members are already living without shelter.
-One in seven homeless people previously served in the military, a December 2011 report found.

 Supportive Services for Veterans Families